COVID-19 Information (Birmingham Women’s and Children’s NHS Foundation Trust)

 - Dementia friendly signage is not provided.

-- The type of flooring in walkways and corridors is carpet.
+- The type of flooring in walkways and corridors is vinyl/laminate.

 - The lighting levels are medium.

-- The nearest accessible toilet is located on the main corridor on the first floor.
+- The nearest accessible toilet is located on the main corridor.

 Related Access Guides